wpshopify/docs/getting-started/settings.md

 #### Checkout button target

 Determines whether the checkout button will open a new tab or not.
 Only applicable to desktop.
 Mobile will always open checkout page in the current tab.

+#### Direct Checkout

+Direct Checkout allows you to replace the "add to cart" buttons with a link that takes the user directly to the checkout page.
+This is great if you don't need a cart experience and simply want to send users to pay immediately.

+The main limitation with this feature at the moment is that it only works with single products.
+Meaning, you can’t use this to checkout with more than one product at a time.
+If you have two products side-by-side, both using direct checkout, they won’t share the “same” line items.
+Each button will take the user to a unique checkout page.

+Direct Checkout can be enabled globally within the plugin settings under the "Checkout" subnav, or by using the new shortcode attribute `direct_checkout="true"`

 ## Plugin